mitre-public/commons/README.md

 - **Copyright:** The contents of this project is copyright `The MITRE Corporation`.
 See details [here](COPYRIGHT) .
 - **Open Source License:** This project is released under the Apache License Version 2.0.
 See details [here](LICENSE).

+---

+## Publishing Official Releases Maven Central

+See [here](./docs/publish-to-maven-central.md) for notes on "how to publish official releases".